JereKuusela/valheim-expand_world/README.md

 - inForest (default: `false`): Only in forests.
 - forestTresholdMin (default: `0`): Minimum forest value (if only in forests).
 - forestTresholdMax (default: `0`): Maximum forest value (if only in forests).
 - data: ZDO data override.
-For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands)..
-To create a variant of an existing location, add `:text` to the prefab.
-For example "Eikthyrnir:Wolf".
+For example to change altars with Spawner Tweaks mod (`object copy` from World Edit Commands).
-- objectSwap: Dictionary to swap child objects to some other objects.
-See examples at the bottom.
+- objectSwap: List to swap child objects to some other objects.
+Format is `id:swapid` or `id,swapid:weight,swapid2:weight2,...`.
-- objectData: Dictionary to set child object data.
-See examples at the bottom.
+- objectData: List to set child object data.
+Format is `id,data`.
-- objects: Dictionary to add new objects.
-Format is `id: posX,posZ,posY,rotY,rotX,rotZ`
+- objects: List to add new objects.
+Format is `id,posX,posZ,posY,rotY,rotX,rotZ`.
 - applyRandomDamage (default: `false`): If true, pieces are randomly damaged.
 - exteriorRadius: How many meters are cleared, leveled or no build.
+If not given for blueprints, this is the radius of the blueprint (+ 2 meters).
 - clearArea (default: `false`): If true, vegetation is not placed within `exteriorRadius`.
-- levelArea (default: `true`): If true, some leveling is applied within `exteriorRadius` (only for blueprints).
 - noBuild (default: `false`): If true, players can't build within `exteriorRadius`.
+- levelArea (default: `0.5`): Levels within `exteriorRadius` with the given smoothness (only for blueprints).
+If 0, no leveling is done.
+If 1, the terrain will be flat.
+- offset: Moves the blueprint up/down.
+If not given, the blueprint is placed at the terrain level (0.05 meters towards the ground).
+If 0, the blueprint is used as it is.
+If for example 5, the blueprint is moved 5 meters up.
+- center: Moves the blueprint center.
+If not given, the blueprint is automatically centered.
+For example value 0,0 would use the blueprint as it is.

 ## Vegetation